Date last modified: 18 March 2019

 We have received the following answers to queries about the 189 (NZ) stream visa application process, other responses will be confirmed in due course:

 - You must provide ATO Notices of Assessment for the four most recently completed income years immediately prior to application but we would recommend providing the last five years.
-You will be asked for your 2016-2017 ATO Notice of Assessment if you did not include it with your visa application.

 - Business income cannot be used to meet the income threshold.